oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

      ```
      make fpga
      ```
-3. (Optional) As the above hardware compile may take several hours to complete, you can download FPGA pre-compiled binaries (compatible with Linux* Ubuntu* 18.04) <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/board_test.fpga.tar.gz" download>here</a>.
+3. (Optional) As the above hardware compile may take several hours to complete, FPGA pre-compiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/board_test.fpga.tar.gz" download>here</a>.

 ### On a Windows* System